sukkergris/job-application/README.md

 ### Add User to Subscription

 Now go to [Microsoft extra - (Active Directory)](https://entra.microsoft.com) and add your developers user to your new subscription.
-The dev needs to be `owner` in order to provission the infrastructure
+The dev needs to be `owner` in order to provision the infrastructure

 ### Setup using custom domain name